craftgen/craftgen/apps/core/src/worker/README.md

 ## JS Evaluation

 Check `worker-internal/eval.ts` for the heart of JS evaluation.
 We opted for indirect eval so that we can prevent local scope access.
-All JS code executes with the global scope of their sandbox.
+All JS code executes within the global scope of their sandbox.

 ## CDN Libraries